The European Scenario Hub brings together scenario modellers across Europe. We work collaboratively to:

 Separately, we also produce collaborative short-term forecasts across Europe at the European Forecast Hub.
-The European Hubs are run in collaboration between the Epiforecasts team (part of the Centre for Mathematical Modelling of Infectious Diseases at the London School of Hygiene & Tropical Medicine), and the European Centre for Disease Control and Prevention (ECDC).
+Originally set up in collaboration with the Epiforecasts team (part of the Centre for Mathematical Modelling of Infectious Diseases at the London School of Hygiene & Tropical Medicine), the European Hubs are run by the European Centre for Disease Control and Prevention (ECDC).

 We welcome enquiries - please contact us.

 Scenario modelling combines the best-available epidemiological evidence with realistic assumptions on key uncertainties in order to create future trajectories of relevant indicators.
 From this, rational policies can be adopted at an early stage.
 Comparing results contributed by different modelling teams can highlight important parameters, assumptions and sources and the magnitude of their uncertainty, that would otherwise be difficult to capture.

 The Scenario Hub will be updated by collating long-term modelling scenarios for thirty EU/EEA Member States, the UK and Switzerland.
 Each potential scenario is composed of one or more plausible and policy-relevant variables, while scenarios cover a period of nine to twelve months.
 Instead of just using single projections, the hub combines and compares different modelling projections from different modelling teams across Europe.
 The hub can thus contribute to increased confidence and robustness of drawn conclusions and insights.